csrwng/origin/docs/cluster_up_down.md

 ### MacOS with Docker for Mac

 1. Install [Docker for Mac](https://docs.docker.com/docker-for-mac/) making sure you meet the [prerequisites](https://docs.docker.com/docker-for-mac/#/what-to-know-before-you-install).
-2. Once Docker is running, add an insecure registry of `172.30.0.0/16`:
+2. Once Docker is running, add an insecure registry of `172.30.0.0/16 by using Docker Preferences.
-   - From the Docker menu in the toolbar, select `Preferences...`
-   - Click on `Daemon` in the preferences dialog (note: on some older versions of Docker for Mac this is under `Advanced`)
-   - Under `Insecure registries:`, click on the `+` icon to add a new entry
-   - Enter `172.30.0.0/16` and press `return`
-   - Click on `Apply and Restart`
 3. Install `socat`
    - If not already installed, install [Homebrew for Mac](http://brew.sh/)
    - Install socat